Improving Speech Enhancement Performance by Leveraging Contextual Broad Phonetic Class Information: EXPERIMENT

 \end{enumerate}

-Even though the systems with deep feature loss achieved lower average PESQ and STOI scores than those with ASR loss, this does not necessarily apply to the individual SNR situation.
+Even though the systems with perceptual loss achieved lower average PESQ and STOI scores than those with ASR loss, this does not necessarily apply to the individual SNR situation.
 Figure \ref{fig:BPC_Improvement} shows the PESQ and STOI improvements over the SE baseline for several BPC-level systems at the four SNRs.
-From this figure, we observe that the three systems with ASR loss exhibit similar trends of improvement with the different SNRs, whereas the BPC(M)-level system with deep feature loss performs exceptionally well in STOI for the high-SNR case (5 dB), outperforming the three systems with ASR loss.
-Furthermore, the deep feature loss has higher associated with SE than ASR loss because it measures the difference between clean and enhanced speech in some specific ASR-related domains.
-In addition, the deep features, which were originally extracted from the last layer of E2E-ASR, can be obtained from the other layers and examined to verify if they can behave better for tasks with deep feature loss.
+From this figure, we observe that the three systems with ASR loss exhibit similar trends of improvement with the different SNRs, whereas the BPC(D)-level system with perceptual loss performs quite well in STOI for the high-SNR case (5 dB), outperforming the three systems with ASR loss.
+On the other hand, the BPC(D)-level system with combined losses performs the best in both PESQ and STOI for the low-SNR case (-10dB).
+Furthermore, Note that the ASR loss and the perceptual loss are two types of losses that serve different purposes.
+The ASR loss aims to improve the accuracy of ASR results, while the perceptual loss measures the difference between clean and enhanced speech at an intermediate level of the ASR model.
+The results from Table \ref{tab:bpc-table} suggest that when training SE models, the ASR loss might offer additional and valuable information that complements the L1 loss.